Introduction

 Tips for success

 Read all the instructions right the way through before you start.
-You are given all the scripts for the basic part of the practical, so your work is mainly extending exist scripts, preparing data and running experiments.
+You are given all the scripts for the basic part of the practical, so your work is mainly extending existing scripts, preparing data and running experiments.
 For the speaker-independent and digit sequence recognisers, relatively small changes will be required, starting from copies of the basic scripts.
 Don’t underestimate how long data cleaning/wrangling can take for your actual experiments.

 We suggest that you use a log book to take notes: record each step you perform, so that you have a record for writing your report.
 Record the experimental conditions and the results carefully.
 If you modify scripts, record what you did (preferably, make a new script with a meaningful name each time).
 Be careful and methodical – in the later stages, pay particular attention to which speakers you are training and testing on.
 Make sure that every result is easily reproducible, simply by running the appropriate script(s).